 Evaluating Faith-Based Needs of Patients With Head and Neck Cancer (2022-2023)

-Head and neck cancer patients require robust social support to counter the psychosocial burden of their diagnosis, treatment and survivorship.
-Although a large proportion (68.5%) of cancer patients already lean on prayer for their wellbeing, very little is known about the significance of faith-based communities for patients with head and neck cancer from both patient and clergy perspectives.
+HNC patients require robust social support to counter the psychosocial burden of their diagnosis, treatment and survivorship.
+Although a large proportion (68.5%) of cancer patients already lean on prayer for their wellbeing, very little is known about the significance of faith-based communities for patients with HNC from both patient and clergy perspectives.

-This project team will address the care gaps of patients with head and neck cancer (HNC) by synthesizing available evidence across disability studies, theology, head and neck surgery, epidemiology and palliative care.
+This project team worked to understand and address the care gaps of patients HNC by synthesizing available scholarship and surveying and interviewing patients and clergy.
 The broader goal of this project is to propose a paradigm of care that walks alongside patients from diagnosis through and beyond treatment, offering symptom management and seeking patient flourishing.

 Timing

-Summer 2022–Summer 2023
+Summer 2022 – Summer 2023

 This Team in the News